Nominations Now Closed

-The ACSP Rising Scholar Award recognizes early-career scholars who demonstrate strong potential for a meritorious impact on planning scholarship.
+Established in 2018, the ACSP Rising Scholar Award recognizes early-career scholars who demonstrate strong potential for a meritorious impact on planning scholarship.
 The award will be given each year using two alternating categories.
 The two categories are intended to acknowledge differences in emphasis on research across programs, including time allocated for research and resources available to support research.

 Winners will be introduced at the ACSP Annual Conference Faculty Awards Luncheon.
-Profiles and media announcements of winners and their accomplishments will follow the conference.
+Profiles and media announcements of winners and their accomplishments will follow the conference

 All nominees must be pre-tenure, tenure-track faculty members in an ACSP member program or department.